Stan. S. Katz

 TO VANDERLIP MISSION“

-The reason for the limited press coverage for this U.S. Japan business meeting might well be that the participants wished privacy as they discussed urgent U.S. economic issues and the unstable and potentially adversarial political relations between the U.S. and Japan.
+If there had been a meeting between a Vanderlip business delegation and Japanese economic leaders in 1908, the reason for the limited press coverage for this meeting might well be that the participants wished privacy as they discussed urgent U.S. economic issues and the unstable and potentially adversarial political relations between the U.S. and Japan.

 On the economic front this meeting was quite urgent, because of a recent, major economic downturn in the U.S., called The Panic of 1907, also known as the 1907 Bankers’ Panic, linked to the collapse of the U.S. Stock Market.
 Based on this U.S. economic crisis, a 1908 US business delegation visited Japan most likely had the goal of working together with their Japanese allies to bring back a stable and prosperous U.S. economy by increasing U.S. Japan trade & through the Japanese extending financial backing thru loans to the U.S. – These supportive measures would simultaneously improve the economy of Japan, and hopefully strengthen U.S. Japan political and cultural relations.